 Lake Lotus Park

-City parks are now open with limited access.
 All park patrons are urged to follow established guidance on personal hygiene, hand washing and the use of hand sanitizer.
 Those exhibiting symptoms of illness are strongly encouraged to self-isolate and limit personal interaction outside of their homes.
-Park visitors must maintain 6 feet of separation from others and adhere to social distancing guidelines in groups of 10 or fewer.
+Park visitors must maintain 6 feet of separation from others and adhere to social distancing guidelines.

 Lake Lotus Park is the City of Altamonte Springs’ nature preserve.
 The total area is approximately 150 acres, including 120 acres of woods and wetlands.
 The property around Lake Lotus was purchased in the late 1800s as settlers came from around the country for the large amounts of land and desirable climate.
 The arrival of the railway spurred the development of the area and the property was turned into Lake Lotus Park.
 In 1972, the City of Altamonte Springs purchased the property to keep the unique ecosystem preserved from development.
 The park is a diverse, natural habitat that provides limitless natural encounters with flora and fauna.

 - 1 Mile of Raised Boardwalk

 - Enclosed Window on the Lake

 - Playground Areas